 Te = (To + Tm + Tp) / 3

 PERT (Program Evaluation and Review Technique) is the most widely used three-point estimate technique.

 It is a weighted average.
 The PERT estimate formula is:

 Te = (To + 4Tm + Tp) / 6

-- It uses three estimates (most likely, optimistic, and pessimistic) to calculate the average value of activity duration
+- It uses three estimates to calculate the average value of an activity’s duration.

-- It reduces the bias, risks, and uncertainties from the duration calculation
+- It reduces bias, risks, and uncertainties from the duration calculation.

-- It is more accurate than the rest
+- It is more accurate than analogous and parametric estimation.